avgspacelover/avgspacelover/README.md

 <!-- ![visitors](https://visitor-badge.glitch.me/badge?page_id=antariksh17.antariksh17) -->

 </p>
-<div size='20px'> Hi!
+<div align='center' size='20px'> Hi!
 My name is Siddharth (Antariksh).
 Thank You for taking the time to view my GitHub Profile.
 I am interested in MERN stack and python and Django for Backend Development.
 In terms of languages I am trying to become proficient in Javascript, C++ and Python.
 I am developing nascent interests in UI-UX and Product Management too.  :smile:
 </div>